 \subsection{Generalizations to root polytopes}

-A natural generalization of the product of simplices comes from the root polytopes introduced by Postnikov in \cite{postnikov2009permutohedra}.
-For a finite graph $G$ on vertex set $[n]$, the \emph{root polytope} $Q_G \subset {\mathbb R}^n$ associated to $G$ is by definition the convex hull of ${\bf e}_i -{\bf e}_j$ for all edges $(i,j) \in E(G)$ with $i < j$.
+A natural generalization of the product of simplices is given by the root polytopes introduced by Postnikov in \cite{postnikov2009permutohedra}.
+For a finite graph $G$ on vertex set $[n]$, the \emph{root polytope} $Q_G \subset {\mathbb R}^n$ is the convex hull of ${\bf e}_i -{\bf e}_j$ for all edges $(i,j) \in E(G)$ with $i < j$.
 We will mostly be interested in root polytopes determined by \emph{bipartite graphs} $B$.
-The root polytope $Q_B$ associated to a complete bipartite graph is a product of simplices $\Delta_{n-1} \times \Delta_{d-1}$, and for general $B \subseteq K_{d,n}$ the root polytope $Q_B$ is the convex hull of a subset of the vertices of $\Delta_{n-1} \times \Delta_{d-1}$.
+The root polytope $Q_B$ associated to the complete bipartite graph $K_{d,n}$ is a product of simplices $\Delta_{d-1} \times \Delta_{n-1}$, and for general $B \subseteq K_{d,n}$ the root polytope $Q_B$ is the convex hull of a subset of the vertices of $\Delta_{d-1} \times \Delta_{n-1}$.
 It follows that $Q_B$ inherits unimodularity from the product of simplices.

 A bipartite graph $B \subset K_{d,n}$ also gives rise to a polytope $P_B$ obtained as a Minkowski sum of simplices, an example of a \emph{generalized permutohedron} \cite{postnikov2009permutohedra}.
 The Cayley embedding of the corresponding simplices naturally recovers the root polytope $Q_B$, and in particular the fine mixed subdivisions of $P_B$ are in bijection with the triangulations of $Q_B$.
-For these (and other) reasons, the study of triangulations of $Q_B$ is active area of research, and for instance an axiomatic approach is introduced in \cite{galashin2018trianguloids}.
-In \cite{fink2015stiefel} Fink and Rinc\'on show how the combinatorics of triangulations of root polytopes can be encoded in a generalized version of tropical hyperplane arrangements, where one is allowed infinite coordinates in the defining functionals.
+For these (and other) reasons, the study of triangulations of $Q_B$ is an active area of research, and for instance an axiomatic approach is introduced in \cite{galashin2018trianguloids}.
+In \cite{fink2015stiefel}, Fink and Rinc\'on show how the combinatorics of triangulations of root polytopes can be encoded in a generalized version of tropical hyperplane arrangements, where one is allowed infinite coordinates in the defining functionals.
 The finite entries in such an arrangement define a bipartite graph $B$, and in \cite{fink2015stiefel} it is shown how the combinatorics of the resulting tropical complex are described by the corresponding regular subdivision of the root polytope $Q_B$.
 This theory was also worked out from a more combinatorial perspective by Joswig and Loho in \cite{JoswigLoho:2016}.
 Once again the faces in the tropical complex are encoded by tropical covectors which give rise to fine/coarse types and associated monomial ideals.